lsst-sqre/sqr-006/index.rst

 A key role for automation is to continuously deploy the documentation.
 Whenever commits are pushed to GitHub, documentation should be re-built and served to the web.
+This improves developer efficiency, and promotes documentation to being a first class product of our engineering team.

 `Read the Docs`_ has made continuous deployment of documentation trivial for open source projects that use Sphinx_.
 Through a `GitHub Service Hook`_, `Read the Docs`_ is notified when a Sphinx_-based project has new commits.
 `Read the Docs`_ then clones the Git repository, builds the Sphinx_ project (i.e., ``make html``) and deploys the HTML product.